The puzzle of Melbourne’s small and ancient seals

 He had good reason to pay close attention.
 As a school boy, long before he would become one of Australia’s most prominent scientists, a young Tim discovered the first of what would become James’ puzzle pieces.

-In those intervening 50 years, dozens more fossil seal fragments would turn up, some collected by professional scientists, many by enthusiastic amateurs.
+In those intervening 50 years, dozens more fossil seal fragments turned up–some collected by professional scientists, many by enthusiastic amateurs.

-None, though, have quite the same mystique as that first fossil Flannery found.
+None, though, have quite the same mystique as that first fossil found by Professor Flannery.

 For one, it is by far the most visually striking—a set vertebrae and ribs that look, well, like a fossil.

-Also, there is the very strong likelihood that the rest of that seal’s 5-million-year-old bones are sitting below a few metres of water off a Melbourne beach, awaiting discovery.
+Also, there is the very strong likelihood that the rest of that seal’s five-million-year-old bones are sitting below a few metres of water off a Melbourne beach, awaiting discovery.

 The problem is, not even Tim knows precisely where.
-He remembers the day, aged about 11, he swam out a little deeper into the bay with his mask and snorkel.
-He remembers diving down, spying something strange and carrying a heavy object to the surface.
+He remembers the day, as an 11-year-old, he swam out a little deeper into the bay with a mask and snorkel.
+Tim remembers diving down, spying something strange and carrying a heavy object to the surface.
 Diving repeatedly, losing breath, being swept away by a current.

 Tim returned, searching in vain for the rest of the fossil he knew must still be there.